julylopez/bobpalmls/README.md

 <h3>Welcome to Bob's first iOS application!</h3>

 <strong> ** If you're running this application in the iOS simulator then please use "iPhone 5S".
 This application is only optimized for the "iPhone 5S"!
-Don't worry, there will be more developments as the project continues!
-Enjoy! :D </strong>
+Don't worry, there will be more developments as the project continues!</strong>

+<strong>Enjoy! :D</strong>

 </br>